Controlled Experiments on Dark-Matter Halo Structure and Galaxy Morphology I: What Sets Galaxy Sizes?: Introduction

 In the standard $\Lambda$CDM paradigm of structure formation, dark matter (DM) dominates the mass budget and forms gravitationally bound structures, haloes, that provide gravitational potential wells in which galaxies form and evolve \citep[e.g.,][]{White78,Blumenthal84}.
 Theoretical models and numerical simulations based on this paradigm predict key statistical properties of the halo population, such as their mass function, spatial clustering, and internal structure \citep[e.g.,][]{Press74,Navarro96,Navarro97,Springel05b}.
 Given these mature theories of DM haloes, a crucial step towards a theoretical framework of galaxy formation lies in establishing the galaxy-halo connection — the set of rules that govern how galaxies populate and evolve within these haloes \citep[see e.g.,][for a review]{Wechsler18}.

 A central question in the galaxy–halo connection is how the properties of dark-matter haloes regulate the morphology of their resident galaxies, particularly their characteristic sizes.
 Halo mass is widely recognized as the primary driver of galaxy morphology, a conclusion supported by several complementary lines of evidence.
 First, on average, galaxy size exhibits an approximately linear scaling with the virial radius of the host halo \citep[e.g.][]{Kravtsov13, Somerville18}, $R_{\rm gal} \simeq 0.02\,\Rv$.
 At a given epoch, the virial radius $\Rv$ is uniquely determined by halo mass and is commonly inferred from stellar masses using stellar mass–halo mass relations derived from abundance matching \citep[e.g.][]{Moster13, Behroozi13}.
-Second, cosmological hydrodynamical simulations show that disc morphologies preferentially arise in haloes above a characteristic mass threshold, $\Mv \gtrsim 10^{11.5}\Msun$ \citep{Dekel20, Lapiner23, Liang25a}.
-At slightly lower masses, $\Mv \sim 10^{11}\Msun$, galaxies display striking morphological diversity, with stellar surface densities spanning more than two orders of magnitude and ultra-diffuse galaxies coexisting alongside compact dwarfs \citep[see e.g.][]{Sales22}.
+Second, cosmological hydrodynamical simulations show that rotationally supported discs are most prominent over an intermediate mass range: lower-mass systems are more often kinematically hot or irregular, while the most massive galaxies tend to be spheroid dominated \citep[e.g.][]{Clauwens18,Tacchella19,Dekel20,RodriguezGomez22,Liang25a}.
+Observationally, at the slightly lower bright-dwarf scale, $\Mv \sim 10^{11}\Msun$, galaxies display striking morphological diversity, with stellar surface densities spanning more than two orders of magnitude and ultra-diffuse galaxies coexisting alongside compact dwarfs \citep[see e.g.][]{Sales22}.
 Thus, while halo mass sets the overall scale of galaxy size and morphology, the substantial scatter around these relations indicates that additional halo properties beyond mass must play an important role in regulating the final extent of galaxies.

 The origin of this scatter remains debated.
 The angular momentum of the dark matter halo, often parameterized by the dimensionless spin parameter $\lambda$ \citep{Peebles69, Bullock01b}, has been considered a primary determinant of galaxy size.
 Classical models of galaxy formation, assuming conservation of specific angular momentum during baryonic collapse, predict that galaxy size scales with halo spin and virial radius, $R_{\rm{gal}}\propto\lambda R_{\rm{vir}}$ \citep[e.g.,][]{Fall80,Mo98}.
+However, hydrodynamical cosmological simulations have produced a mixed picture of how directly halo spin regulates galaxy size.